iw17/nongli/README-en.md

 ## Data

 It is assumed in this section that the user's PWD is `nongli/data`.
-To save Git repository space, the export data file `fit/data.hpp` is removed from Git VCS.
+You can skip this section if satisfied with the data exported from 1900 to 2199 in `fit/data.hpp`.
 Provided on [GitHub Releases](https://github.com/iw17/nongli/releases) are a few `data.hpp` files corresponding to different time intervals.
-You can refer to this section and export one `data.hpp` if not satisfied with those provided.
+If not content with them, you can refer to this section and export one.

 All the Python code here can run with Python 3.11.2.
 I guess it should be OK with later Python.
 If not, welcome to create [issues](https://github.com/iw17/nongli/issues).